How this second-generation CA forged his own identity by focusing on global SME’s & Start-ups.

 In 2010, I decided to join my dad’s firm.
 I think I always knew that I would join my father’s firm.
 Having the valuable experience that I did from my stint at PWC, EY and the law firm gave me a new direction.

-My father and I discussed at length and came up with a set of ground rules.
-We decided that I would never service an existing client of the firm unless it was an area of my expertise.
+My father and I discussed this at length and came up with a set of ground rules.
+We decided that I would never serve an existing client of the firm unless it was an area of my expertise.

 Being a second-generation CA with an existing firm came with its own set of challenges.